To effectively promote and market your boudoir business you must first know two things:

 The point is to capture their email address so you can stay in touch with them on a regular basis.
 That keeps you and your boudoir business top of mind.
 Maybe they’re not ready to do a shoot right now, but when they are, you’ll be the first photographer that comes to mind.

 Have Several Forms

-The Header of your website is that piece of real estate at the very top of your home page (or any page for that matter).
+A banner is that piece of real estate at the very top of your home page (or any page for that matter).